JakobsRainbowPalace/LittleText/README.md

 - knowledge how to use a command prompt

 Installation:
-Then open your command prompt and go into the folder where the sourccode lays.
+- open your command prompt and go into the folder where the sourccode lays.
-Enter: javac LittleText.java
+- enter: javac LittleText.java
-wait until it's finished and then
+- wait until it finished building (compiling) the code
-enter: java LittleText
+- enter: java LittleText
-Wait a moment and the program will open. :)
+- wait a moment and the program will open. :)

 Alright, thats it stay awesome! <3
 Your J.R.